what is a wether goat?

 What are the benefits of wethered goats?

+#1.
 A wethered goat is more docile than a buck that is intact.
-Since they do not have the hormones, they do not go into rut, eliminating the smell that many bucks have during that time.
+Since they do not have the hormones, they do not go into rut.
+This eliminates over eager behavior and the smell that most bucks have during that time.

-Wethered goats are easier to handle and are great choices for pets or companions for other animals like horses.
+#2.
+Wethered goats are easier to handle and are great choices for pets or companions for other animals like horses, donkeys, sheep, even poultry.

-Additionally, if you’re not interested in breeding goats, having a wether will prevent any accidental pregnancies.
+#3.
+If you’re not interested in breeding goats and want a companion for your does, having a wether will give that companionship without the risk of accidental pregnancies.

-Wethered goats are great to have as companion animals.
+#4.
+Wethered goats are great to have for your buck.
 In our herd, we have a wether name Peanut, and his job is to keep our buck, Fin, company during the off-season.
-When we are ready to start breeding, Peanut is put into temporary housing so he does not accidentally get hurt by our buck.
+These two goats are great friends and will stay close to each other throughout their time together.

 2 goats grazing on grass in a pasture